hydephp/develop/packages/hydefront/README.md

 ## Usage

-HydeFront is included with [HydePHP](https://github.com/hydephp/hyde) by default.
+HydeFront is included with [HydePHP](https://github.com/hydephp/hyde) by default, you do not need to install it separately.

 ## Links: